-Because occupations involving physical labor dominate the local economy, Cherokee is generally considered to be a blue-collar town.
-35.49% of the Cherokee workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Cherokee is a city of managers, sales and office workers, and service providers.
-There are especially a lot of people living in Cherokee who work in management occupations (14.57%), office and administrative support (11.88%), and sales jobs (5.67%).
+Cherokee is a blue-collar town, with 36.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Cherokee is a city of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Cherokee who work in management occupations (11.91%), office and administrative support (9.61%), and farm management occupations (7.44%).

 The overall crime rate in Cherokee is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The education level of Cherokee citizens is a little higher than the average for US cities and towns: 22.25% of adults in Cherokee have at least a bachelor's degree.
+The education level of Cherokee citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.47% of adults 25 and older in Cherokee have a college degree.

 Cherokee is a somewhat ethnically-diverse city.
 The people who call Cherokee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cherokee residents report their race to be White, followed by Native American.
-Important ancestries of people in Cherokee include Irish, English, Dutch, and Scottish.
+Important ancestries of people in Cherokee include Irish, English, Scottish, and Dutch.